pjritee/RPi-Pico/cp_experiments/README.md

-# Raspberry Pi Pico Experiments
+# Raspberry Pi Pico Experiments in CircuitPython

 This directory contains a collection of experiments using the Pico.